International Arrest Warrant

 The competent authorities of the initiating country issue a national arrest warrant.
 International distribution of the warrant can be done through Interpol (by submitting a request for a Red Notice) or through bilateral channels (directly approaching the state where the individual is believed to be located).

-The country that receives the request detains the individual in accordance with its own laws.
+The country that receives the request to locate and provisionally arrest the individual follows its own laws to detain the suspect.
 The extradition process begins after an order or notification is received.
-A national court decides whether the request meets the requirements for extradition.
+A national court decides whether the request meets the requirements for extradition surrender or similar legal action.
 If the decision is affirmative, the individual is handed over to the requesting country.

 Need legal assistance with contesting an international arrest warrant or removal of Interpol’s red notice The specialists on our team have the experience and knowledge to protect your rights and interests on the international stage.